 As a professional artist, my finished drawing is ready to print and there’s yet another huge process involved in preparing it for publication.

 And finally, don’t be fooled into thinking that professional artists instinctively know how to draw their subjects.
 Things go wrong all the time.
-I like to think of each work of art as a series of corrections.
-It’s finished when you can’t think how to correct it anymore.
+I like to think of each work of art as a series of mistakes and their corrections.
+It’s only finished when you can’t think how to correct it anymore.

 It’s hard work making a drawing look easy.